dib-lab/2020-NSURP/README.md

 It covers the use of tools like sourmash and spacegraphcats.

 The material in this repository was primarily written or aggregated by @bluegenes, @taylorreiter, and @hehouts.
-It builds on tutorials from the following sources:
+It adapts and builds on tutorials from the following sources:

 + DIB-Lab Metagenomics Rotation Project: https://github.com/dib-lab/dib_rotation
 + ANGUS: https://angus.readthedocs.io/en/2019/index.html